sergueik/springboot_study/basic-influxdb/README.md

 ```sh
 java -cp target\example.influxdb2.x-client.jar;target\lib\* example.App
 ```
-(adjust the paths and array separators according to the host OS)
+(adjust the path and array separators according to the host OS)

 it will both ingest and query the data back using Flex language.
 Note there will be more data returned than inseted in subsequent runs:
 ```text